Your Guide To Designing, Making & Selling Laser Cut Products

 Goal 4: Physical Prototyping

-Now that you have proven your idea can be profitable, can you turn it into a quality product that can compete for sales?
-Here’s how to find out: Place your first order.
+Once you have proven your idea can be profitable, can you turn it into a quality product that can compete for sales?
+Follow these steps to find out.

 Print It Out On Paper